 - Not imposing time limitations on our right or ability to audit, unless otherwise stated in the Agreement or by state/federal law.

 When the audit is complete, the auditor notifies you of any findings and requests an overpayment refund.
+If an overpayment has been identified, the auditor will request an overpayment refund.

 - Refund Remittance - You must remit the overpayment amount within 30 calendar days of receipt of the overpayment refund request, or as required by state or federal law.